Jayesh1211/-Bernstein-Vazirani-algorithm/README.md

 4. **Measurement:** Finally, I measure the qubits in the quantum circuit.
 The outcome of this measurement will be the hidden binary string that we sought to reveal.

 The efficiency of the Bernstein-Vazirani algorithm lies in its ability to explore all possible values of the hidden string in a single step, thanks to quantum superposition.
-This makes it significantly faster than classical algorithms, and it has potential applications in cryptography and database search, among other fields."
+This makes it significantly faster than classical algorithms, and it has potential applications in cryptography and database search, among other fields.

 -------------------------------

-"Let's walk through the code for the Bernstein-Vazirani algorithm step by step.
+Let's walk through the code for the Bernstein-Vazirani algorithm step by step.
 This algorithm is used to efficiently determine a hidden binary string, and the code is implemented using Qiskit, a quantum computing framework.

 1. **Initialization:** I start by defining the hidden binary string as '101101'.
 This is the string we want to reveal using the algorithm.
 I also create a quantum circuit with a certain number of qubits, depending on the length of our hidden string.
 In this case, I have six qubits for a six-character binary string.